 Of all the places we have been over the years, Aruba is the only place that we have had any trouble.
 We had our car stolen the first time we were there, and this trip we were stranded by a rental company and had our car rifled through.
 Also, it is the most crowded island that we go to.
-We will go back to Aruba as a low budget destination, but my next trip to the southern Caribbean will be to Bonaire.
+We will go back to Aruba as a low budget destination, but our next trip to the southern Caribbean will be to Bonaire.

 Nicole & Galen – Nov 25, 2013 – Thanks!